dojo/cli-upgrade-app/README.md

 ## Contributing

 We appreciate your interest!
-Please see the [Dojo 2 Meta Repository](https://github.com/dojo/meta#readme) for the Contributing Guidelines.
+Please see the [Dojo Contributing Guidelines](https://github.com/dojo/framework/blob/master/CONTRIBUTING.md).

 Version upgrades are defined in directories starting with "v" and the major version number, (e.g. `v3`).
 Each version's configuration should be exported as `config` from a `main.ts` file in the directory.